What is Modern Slavery?

 Did you know?

-In 2019 there were 195 potential victims identified in Hampshire and the Isle of Wight
+In the year to June 2023 there have been 253 potential victims identified in Hampshire and the Isle of Wight

 New strategy for 2020-2023 launched